Save the date for SMTA International 2017!Conference: September 17-21, 2017

 Rosemont, Illinois, USA

 The SMTA International Technical Committee invites you to submit an abstract for the 2017 SMTA International Conference.
 This is your chance to make a contribution to the industry, showcase your hard work, qualify for discounted conference rates, and be eligible for a $1000 cash prize if your paper wins one of our best paper awards.
 Materials must be original, unpublished and non-commercial in nature.
 Papers should describe significant results from experiments, emphasize new techniques, and contain technical, economic or appropriate test data.
 Short course (1/2 day - 3.5 hours) proposals are also being solicited.
-The deadline is only a month away!

 Thank you to everyone who made our 2016 SMTA International such a success!